pachyderm/pachyderm/README.md

 to chat: joey.zwicker@gmail.com jdoliner@gmail.com.

 ## How do I hack on pfs?
 Pfs's only dependency is Docker.
-You can build it like so:
+You can build it with:
 ```shell
 pfs$ docker build -t username/pfs .
 ```